Pece17/LinuxServerManagement/README.md

 Open the browser with ```bustergraafinen``` and navigate to address http://10.208.0.238/~oppilas/ - this page shows the contents of the previously created ```index.php``` file and prints out the PHP calculation correctly

-# Installing WordPress on Ubuntu (Won in progress)

-Navigate to address https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-lamp-on-ubuntu-18-04 to view the instructions for installing WordPress on ```ubuntussh``` - I also check my own instructions from a previous Linux course from address https://pekkahamalainen.wordpress.com/2017/10/01/linux-palvelimet-5-viikon-laksyt-messuraportti-lamp-php-ja-wordpressin-asennus/

 sudo apt-get remove --purge mysql-client mysql-server mysql-common mysql-client-core-5.7 mysql-server-core-5.7

 Press ```Yes``` on ```Configuring mysql-server-5.7``` screen

-sudo apt-get install mysql-client mysql-server php-mysql curl lynx
+sudo apt-get install mysql-server

+sudo mysql_secure_installation

+# Installing WordPress on Ubuntu (Work in progress)

+Navigate to address https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-lamp-on-ubuntu-18-04 to view the instructions for installing WordPress on ```ubuntussh``` - I also check my own instructions from a previous Linux course from address https://pekkahamalainen.wordpress.com/2017/10/01/linux-palvelimet-5-viikon-laksyt-messuraportti-lamp-php-ja-wordpressin-asennus/

 sudo mysql -u root -p

-CREATE DATABASE oppilaswp CHARACTER SET utf8;

-GRANT ALL ON oppilaswp.* TO oppilaswp@localhost IDENTIFIED BY ‘hF4.(AwseqPHL(hhp’;

 # Configuring SSH key-based authentication on Ubuntu (Work in progress)